 Next on your list of stops should be the Royal Alberta Museum, a must-see for historic enthusiasts.
 Discover the treasures of Alberta’s cultural and geological past with the museum’s three permanent exhibits showcasing everything from pictographs to prehistoric plant-eaters.
 The Syncrude Gallery of Aboriginal Culture is one of the largest explorations of First People’s history on the continent, with stories spanning 11,000 years and more than 3,000 artifacts.
 And there are plenty of programs for the kids, including the interactive Field Station that gives visitors the opportunity to fill the shoes of a scientist.

-[NOTE: The Royal Alberta Museum is currently closed while they pack and move to their new downtown location, slated to open in late 2017.]
+[NOTE: The Royal Alberta Museum is currently closed while they pack and move to their new downtown location, slated to open in 2018.]

 Ever wonder what it is like to sit inside a Cold War jet fighter?
 The Alberta Aviation Museum has your opportunity.
 Discover why Alberta has been deemed the “Gateway to the North” at this museum that showcases the incredible progress of technology and the culture of flight through informative tours, rare artifacts and interactive exhibits.
 Ask about the time when Edmonton Mayor Joe Clarke threw the opening pitch for a baseball game… may be worth mentioning that he did so from the passenger seat of ‘Wop’ May’s airplane as it flew over the field and then under the High Level Bridge.